joebrew/vilaweb/analyses/left_right/README.md

 The methods
 -----------

-We'll examine survey data - both from Catalonia and Spain - to uncover the relationship between both the left-right poltical spectrum and favorability of the independenceof Catalonia.
+We'll examine survey data to uncover the relationship between both the left-right poltical spectrum and favorability of the independenceof Catalonia.
 The terms "left" and "right" are notoriously slippery.
 For our purposes, we'll examine the following areas:

 -   Left vs. right positioning on the self-assessed ideological scale
+-   Economic growth and the environment
+-   Government involvement in the economy
+-   Taxes and social services
--   Favorability towards social justice via wealth redistribution vs. favorability towards free markets
+-   Inequality and wealth redistribution
--   Hositility towards immigration
+-   Attitudes towards immigration
--   Attitudes regarding authoritarianism and freedom
+-   Attitudes towards euthanasia
--   Opinions on homosexuality
--   Secularism and religion
--   Favorability towards democracy
+-   Clericalism

 The results
 -----------